nizwar/borneo_security/README.md

 - Detect mocked apps installed on the device.
 - Check if mock detection is enabled.
 - Integrate with the Play Integrity API to verify device integrity.
+- Retrieve installed app packages and their details.

 ## Installation